hptran7/chatApp-client/README.md

 ## About the Project

-Gachasphere was built with the intention of being a central hub for all things mobile gaming.
-Due to the free-to-play nature of Gacha games, most players are actively playing multiple games at the same time.
-Unfortunately, the communities for each individual game remain isolated.
-Gachasphere hopes bridge the gap between existing communities and connect players from all over the world together.
+Chat-App is a simple video, text chat app that’s built with React, Redux for frontend and Node.js, express, sequelize and PostgresSQL for backend.
+Live-chat feature is built with Socket.io, live-video-conferencing is handled by WebRTC.

 ## Usage

-To start, visit [Gachasphere](http://gachasphere.surge.sh), register a new account, log into your existing account, or click the login as guest button.
+To start, visit [Chat-App](https://chat-dc.netlify.app/), register a new account, log into your existing account, or click the login as guest button.

-Once you're in, you will be able to see the global user rankings for all the top games.
-From there, you can create your own list of games that you have played.
-You can give each game a Gameplay rating and a Free-To-Play rating.
-Each game has its own dedicated page where you can see more details including popular Reddit threads and Twitter posts from the game's official account.
+Once you're in, you will be able to create private chatting room or to organize a video conference between members.

 ## Videos and Screenshots